3-rt/spurhacks/README.md

 # AI Agent with Stagehand Integration and Audio Recording

-A desktop AI agent built with Electron that includes Stagehand web automation, microphone recording, and speech-to-text transcription using Groq Cloud.
+A desktop AI agent built with Electron that includes Stagehand web automation, microphone recording, and speech-to-text transcription using Groq Cloud, and intelligent personal profile management.

 ## Features